runnndmc/eloquent-js/program-structure.md

 The loop keeps entering the statement as long as the boolean expression produces a value which returns _true_.

-In the example above, you can see how the binding : number  keeps track of theprogress of a program.
+In the example above, you can see how the binding : number  keeps track of the progress of a program.

 In the next example, we're looking to write a program that calculates and shows the value of 2 to the 10th power.
-In this example, theree needs to be two bindings, one to keep track of the result and one to count how often we've multiplied.
+In this example, there needs to be two bindings, one to keep track of the result and one to count how often we've multiplied.
 The loop tests whether we've reached 10 yet.

 ```
 let total = 1